 Therefore the NLSY79 is a nationally representative sample of 12,686 young men and women who were 14-22 years old when they were first surveyed in 1979.
 Removal of the oversamples of poor whites and military reduced the sample to about 9600.
-These individuals are in their forties and fifties.
+These individuals are in their fifties and sixties.
 Since their first interview, respondents have made the transitions from school to work, and from their parents’ homes to becoming parents and homeowners themselves.
 Data collected yearly from 1979 to 1994, and biennially from 1996 to the present, chronicle these changes and provide researchers an opportunity to study in great detail the experiences of a large group of adults who can be considered representative of all American men and women born in the late 1950s and early 1960s and living in the U.S. in 1979.
 One of the record setting elements of the study is that nearly 80% of the living respondents participate each year of the survey.
 Few longitudinal studies have maintained the cooperation of the panel in such representative numbers without using sample replacement.

 The primary purpose of the NLSY79 is the collection of data on each respondent’s labor force experiences, labor market attachment, and investments in education and training.
 The content of the NLSY79 is much broader due to the interests of government agencies besides the Department of Labor.
 Throughout the survey, various agencies have funded special sets of questions.